MicrosoftDocs/Viva/Viva/insights/personal/use/MyA-elements.md

 * [Insights Outlook add-in](add-in.md) &ndash; The Insights Outlook add-in presents you with cards that report on aspects of your recent work experience and let you respond in various ways.
 * [Digests](email-digests-3.md) &ndash; You receive a weekly digest in your Outlook inbox that gives you highlights about your previous week.
 * [Inline suggestions](mya-notifications.md) &ndash; Inline suggestions are notifications that appear in Microsoft Outlook that can help boost your productivity by displaying useful suggestions and tips around managing email and running meetings.
-* [Delay delivery plan](delay-delivery.md) &ndash; When you're composing an email in Outlook, Delay delivery suggests scheduling email deliveries that align with the recipients' working hours in their respective time zones.
+* [Schedule send suggestions](delay-delivery.md) &ndash; When you're composing an email in Outlook, the schedule send suggestions feature suggests scheduling email deliveries that align with the recipients' working hours in their respective time zones.
 The delay helps minimize disruptions to recipients outside of their working hours.
 * [Focus plan](focus-plan.md) &ndash; The Focus plan helps you block regular time for your top-priority work by scheduling up to four hours every day to focus.

 >[!Note]